 Shareholders in companies are typically entitled to voting rights.
 This allows you to elect company board members, and vote on important company issues like mergers and acquisitions:

-- Sharesies – No voting rights.
+- Sharesies – No voting rights for US shares.

 - Hatch – You get voting rights on full shares only.
 For example, if you own 1.5 shares in a company, you get the voting rights of 1 share.

 - Stake – Voting rights on both full and fractional shares.

 The tax liability on your US assets is the same regardless of the platform you use.
 Your US assets are considered to be Foreign Investment Funds and FIF tax rules apply.
 This rule requires you to choose from one of two methods to calculate your taxable income on each FIF investment you own: